HL7/davinci-alerts/source/pages/guidance.md

 * Alert Recipient/Intermediary SHALL be capable of processing resource instances containing the data elements without generating an error or causing the application to fail.
 In other words Alert Recipient/Intermediary SHOULD be capable of processing the data elements (display, store, etc).

-* In situations where information on a particular data element is not present and the reason for absence is unknown, Alert Sender SHALL NOT include the data elements in the resource instance returned as part of the query results.
+* In situations where information on a particular data element is not present and the reason for absence is unknown, Alert Sender SHALL NOT include the data elements in the resource instance returned as part of a $notify alert notification or a query response.

-* When receiving an alert notification or querying Alert Senders, the Alert Recipient/Intermediary SHALL interpret missing data elements within resource instances as data not present in the Alert Sender's systems.
+* When receiving an alert notification or a query response from the Alert Sender, the Alert Recipient/Intermediary SHALL interpret missing data elements within resource instances as data not present in the Alert Sender's systems.

-* In situations where information on a particular data element is missing and the Alert Sender knows the precise reason for the absence of data, Alert Sender SHALL send the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.
+* In situations where information on a particular data element is missing and the Alert Sender knows the precise reason for the absence of data, Alert Sender SHALL provide the reason for the missing information using values (such as nullFlavors) from the value set where they exist or using the dataAbsentReason extension.

-* Alert Recipient/Intermediary SHALL be able to process resource instances containing data elements asserting missing information.
+* Alert Recipient/Intermediary SHALL be able to process resource instances containing data elements asserting missing information without generating an error or causing the application to fail.

 <!-- * NOTE: *Alert Sender* = Server and *Alert Recipient/Intermediary* = Client -->